how to choose a painting surface

-∙ It is lightweight, especially important for painting large.
+∙ It is lightweight, especially helpful if painting in large sizes.

 ∙ Canvas has a wonderful absorbency and woven texture if that suits your style.

-∙ It can be used stretched over wooden stretcher bars for a tight bounce, or left unstretched to pin up onto walls or used on floors while working.
+∙ It can be used stretched over wooden stretcher bars for a tight bounce, or left unstretched to paint on it pinned up on a wall or flat on a floor.

-∙ If you like to sand painted layers, or pour acrylic mediums over the surface as a layer, then the wood panels will be a better choice then canvas.
-For sanding or pouring you need a rigid level surface.
 The canvas when stretched on stretchers will droop if you sand or pour, and therefore needs to be propped up underneath for these techniques.
 Also, it can’t be easily moved if it needs to dry on a level place for a long time.
+If you like to sand the painted surface, or pour acrylic mediums over it, then wood is a better choice because it provides a rigid level surface.

-∙ As mentioned above, wood panel is already hard and rigid, and can be easily transported while layers are wet and still drying.
+∙ As mentioned above, wood panel is sturdy and rigid.
+This makes it easy to transport and handle.
 A rigid surface is best for sanding and pouring techniques.

-∙ It can cost less then stretched canvas.
-Canvas stretcher bars are made for reuse and are costly.
-A local carpenter or wood worker can make several wood panels at a time, with cost savings to the artist.
-Carpenters will generally charge per hour plus cost of materials, while purchasing stretcher bars and canvas have extra added retailer costs that are put on the final price.
+∙ Wood can cost less then stretched canvas.
+Canvas stretcher bars are wood, but made for reuse which include means to put together and take apart, and are therefore costly.
+Instead of stretcher bars and canvas, a local carpenter or wood worker can make several wood panels at a time, with cost savings to the artist.
+Carpenters will generally charge per hour plus cost of materials, and you can get these direct from them.
+Purchasing stretcher bars and canvas from a retailer have extra added retailer costs that are added onto the final price.

 ∙ Wood panels can be made with different woods and braced to minimize warping.